mcckyle/the-calendar/README.md

 # Saint Louis Calendar

-The **Saint Louis Calendar** is a React-based calendar application built with Vite, designed to allow users to view events for a specific month.
-This project demonstrates how to set up a calendar interface, render event data, and manage state using React hooks.
+The **Saint Louis Calendar** is a React-based calendar application built with Vite.
+This project allows users to view events for a specific month, navigate between months, and display events for selected days.
+It demonstrates setting up a calendar interface, rendering event data, and managing state using React hooks.

 ## Features